 3.4 You may submit additional “special category” information to us, for example medical evidence for funding, information about your religion relating to special circumstances for an examination, or information pertinent to an enquiry or complaint.
 We only use this information for the purpose for which it was provided and will reconfirm this at the time any such information is requested.

 3.5 Detailed information on the purposes we use your information for is provided in Appendix 1.
 We are committed to the data protection principles of good practice for handling information.
-All personal information is held securely and we will only transfer data within DLC Training on a ‘need-to-know’ basis so that we can support our academic and other services to you.
+All personal information is held securely and we will only transfer data within Network Three Sixty Ltd on a ‘need-to-know’ basis so that we can support you with our academic, and other, services.

 Managing unwanted communications: